ctrokid/AsianDomination-CSSE374/README.md

 01/20/2016
 All members met up for 5.5 hours to finish sequence diagram (milestone 3) and finished milestone 4.

+01/24/2016
+All members met for 2.5 hours to refactor current code

+01/25/2016
+All members met for 3 hours to redesign milestone 5 and started implementation.

+01/26/2016
+All members met for 3 hours to add necessary classes for adapter and decorator.

+01/27/2016
+All members met for 7 hours to finish up milestone 5.

 ##Instruction of Running Code:
 ---